Kailyn Lowry Is Reportedly Freaking Out Over Javi Marroquin’s New Book

 Next month, the reality show will premiere on WEtv.

-In addition to her three-year-old son with Javi Marroquin, Kailyn Lowry is also mom to seven-year-old Isaac, who she shares with ex-boyfriend Jo Rivera, and one-month-old “Baby Lo,” who she shares with former boyfriend Chris Lopez.
+In addition to her three-year-old son with Javi Marroquin, Kailyn Lowry is also mom to seven-year-old Isaac, who she shares with ex-boyfriend Jo Rivera, and one-month-old “Baby Lo,” who she shares with former boyfriend, Chris Lopez.

 To see more of Kailyn Lowry, Javi Marroquin, and their co-stars, including Chelsea Houska, Leah Messer, Briana DeJesus, and Jenelle Evans, tune into new episodes of Teen Mom 2 Season 8 every Monday night at 9 p.m. on MTV.